Asenapine: Medical uses

 In the European Union and the United Kingdom, asenapine is only licensed for use as a treatment for acute mania in bipolar I disorder.

-Asenapine is absorbed readily if administered sublingually, asenapine is poorly absorbed when swallowed.
+Asenapine is absorbed readily if administered sublingually, but is poorly absorbed when swallowed.
 A transdermal formulation of asenapine was approved in the United States in October 2019 under the brand name Secuado.

 Schizophrenia

 A Cochrane systematic review found that while Asenapine has some preliminary evidence that it improves positive, negative, and depressive symptoms, it does not have enough research to merit a certain recommendation of asenapine for the treatment of schizophrenia.

 Bipolar disorder

-For the medium-term and long-term management and control of both depressive and manic features of bipolar disorder asenapine was found be equally effective as olanzapine, but with a substantially superior side effect profile.
+For the medium-term and long-term management and control of both depressive and manic features of bipolar disorder asenapine was found to be equally effective as olanzapine, but with a substantially superior side effect profile.

 In acute mania, asenapine was found to be significantly superior to placebo.
-As for its efficacy in the treatment of acute mania, a recent meta-analysis showed that it produces comparatively small improvements in manic symptoms in patients with acute mania and mixed episodes than most other antipsychotic drugs (with the exception of ziprasidone) such as risperidone and olanzapine.
+As for its efficacy in the treatment of acute mania, a recent meta-analysis showed that it produces comparatively small improvements in manic symptoms in patients with acute mania and mixed episodes than most other antipsychotic drugs such as risperidone and olanzapine (with the exception of ziprasidone).
 Drop-out rates (in clinical trials) were also unusually high with asenapine.
 According to a post-hoc analysis of two 3-week clinical trials it may possess some antidepressant effects in patients with acute mania or mixed episodes.